Newcastle Cognitive and Behavioural Therapies (CBT) Centre – Patient Information Leaflet

 We are aware that coming for therapy can be a daunting and confusing experience for some people.
 Therefore, if you have any questions at all about this leaflet or about anything to do with the service, the NHS, mental health issues, or your therapy, then please use this leaflet to write them down.

-You can then bring this leaflet with you to your appointment and discuss any queries with your therapist, or if there is anything you would like to know beforehand then please contact the Centre on
+You can then bring this leaflet with you to your appointment and discuss any queries with your therapist.
+If there is anything you would like to know beforehand then please contact the Centre on

 Specialist Centre for Psychological Therapies